FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 # Custom Enchantments {#custom-enchantments}

-Since 1.21, custom enchantments have taken a "data-driven" approach; while this makes adding simple enchantments (like increasing attack damage) easier and more straightforward, it also complicates creating complex enchantments.
-This was done by breaking down what enchantments do into _effect components_.
+Starting from version 1.21, custom enchantments in Minecraft use a "data-driven" approach.
+This makes it easier to add simple enchantments, like increasing attack damage, but more challenging to create complex ones.
+The process involves breaking down enchantments into _effect components_.

-An effect component contains code for what special things an enchantment should do.
-By default, Minecraft supports various effects such as item damage, knockback, experience, and more--however, this guide will focus on creating custom enchantment effects that are not supported by default.
+An effect component contains the code that defines the special effects of an enchantment.
+Minecraft supports various default effects, such as item damage, knockback, and experience.

+However, this guide focuses on creating custom enchantment effects that aren't supported by default.

-**[You are heavily suggested to first determine if the default Minecraft effects will work for your use case before continuing](https://minecraft.wiki/w/Enchantment_definition#Effect_components)**.
-The rest of the guide will assume you understand how "simple" data-driven enchantments are configured.
+**Before continuing, please check if the default Minecraft effects can work for your needs by visiting [the Minecraft Wiki's Enchantment Effect Components page](https://minecraft.wiki/w/Enchantment_definition#Effect_components)**.
+The rest of the guide assumes you understand how to configure "simple" data-driven enchantments.

 ## Custom Enchantment Effects {#custom-enchantment-effects}